 Idaho Falls Workers’ Compensation Attorneys

 At Petersen, Parkinson & Arnold PLLC, we have decades of experience helping injured workers in the Idaho Falls area collect workers’ compensation benefits.
-Our attorneys are intimately familiar with the process of filing for workers’ comp; and whether you were just injured or have already had your claim denied, we can assist you in protecting your legal rights.
+Our lawyers are intimately familiar with the process of filing for workers’ comp; and whether you were just injured or have already had your claim denied, we can assist you in protecting your legal rights.
 With our contingency-fee representation, it costs you nothing out-of-pocket to hire our workers’ comp lawyers, and every case starts with a free, no-pressure, and completely confidential consultation with an attorney.
 Attorney James Arnold se habla espanol.

 Get the Maximum Value Out of Every Claim